Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 Music is transmitted into the Loop either through a USB connection on the back (for a thumb drive/external drive) or via a 3.5mm mini-jack.
 The alternate to these wired connections is to send the audio wirelessly from a smartphone/tablet or computer.
 There’s a logo on the front within a white circle; pressing on either side raises/lowers the volume, while a hard press in conjunction with buttons on the back does a reset.
 Small LEDs indicate status: White/Operating or Waiting for a signal; Yellow/Rebooting; Red/Off or Bad news.
 There’s no remote, but since the Loop is mainly designed for use with a mobile device or computer/laptop, that’s no big deal since the audio source will take care of playback and volume.
 Check out our Korus V600 Wireless Speaker System review and our Tunebug shake portable speaker review for more wireless Bluetooth speakers.

-Wirelessly connecting to the Loop can be done in a number of ways.
+Wirelessly connecting to the Loop can be done in several ways.
 These include AirPlay, which took me about 10 minutes of fiddling around before I got music streaming through my WiFi network using iTunes and my Mac Pro.
-Then I had no problems syncing my iPhone to the Loop afterwards.
+Then I had no problems syncing my iPhone to the Loop afterward.
 There is also DirectPlay and DLNA available; of the two, I was able to get DLNA functioning with an Android phone borrowed for the occasion, but kept having trouble staying connected with PlayDirect (which functions without the need of a home network).
 So I stayed with AirPlay since I was happy with how stable it performed.

 Libratone says that the Loop is designed specifically to avoid the restrictions of a “closed” cabinet, and so enable the audio to expand outward, similar to that of an acoustic instrument whose sound travels in multiple directions, not just forward.
-They also recommend placement against a hard surface (like a wall) so as to increase the intensity of the bass effect.
+They also recommend placement against a hard surface (like a wall) to increase the intensity of the bass effect.
 And yes the company knows what they’re talking about, as I found their statements about the Loop having an immersive sound field with very clear high tones and an incredible bass response to be right on.
 That’s probably a direct result of the back-mounted 4″ woofer and passive radiator (not to forget the two 1″ ribbon-based tweeters).

 A friend who came over to help me with the Android portion of my testing said, after listening, that this was the most impressive portable speaker of all of those that he’s heard at my place over the last few years.
 He was particularly impressed by the bass — which he found amazing in just how clean, yet bone-rattling in intensity it was.
 The Loop is easy enough to move around, even though its AC cord prohibits placement where there’s not an outlet, and placed near a wall or on a wood table, the low-frequency sound waves that are conducted really enhance the overall sound.
 You may want to check out our Libratone Zipp review for a speaker with smart capabilities.

 One thing though; there wasn’t any stereo effect that I could notice, especially when it was tried out wall mounted.
-But I’ll take its clear, high-definition, room-filling sound (120 watts) over that of a sound bar any day.
+But I’ll take its clear, high-definition, room-filling sound (120 watts) over that of a soundbar any day.

 Bottom line: The Libratone Loop combines great sound with great looks.
 Having both more than justifies the $499.95 retail price.